 Thorough cleaning and sanitation processes are in place for all patient rooms and common areas.

 Let's Stay Strong to Stay Safe

 When the pandemic hit, our community did a great job of flattening the curve.
 We wore our masks, stayed home and kept our distance.
 It’s tempting to let our guard down.
 But we’re not out of the woods yet.
-Locally and nationally, we are seeing a new surge in COVID cases.
 Many have relaxed their social distancing, are attending gatherings and are not following the precautions we know work to stop the spread of COVID.

 Take a moment to think about who depends on you.
 Who are the people in your life you want to protect from illness?

 Wear a mask in public, stay six feet apart and wash your hands a lot.